KlavierCat/chinese-new-year/README.md

 # chinese-new-year
-a presentation of Chinese new year using reveal.js. pictures are all from the Internet
+A presentation of Chinese new year using reveal.js.
+Pictures are all from the Internet